Agentic Much? Adoption of Coding Agents on GitHub: Methodology

-For each adopter repository, we compute the following metrics.
+For each adopter repository, we use the following metrics.
+We indicate in which research questions they are used for convenience; the research questions are described next.

+\begin{diffversion}{\paragraph{Overall adoption metrics (RQ1)} We define overall adoption metrics as the proportion of projects exhibiting various indicators of adoption over all projects.
+We study adoption at the file level (including explicit files and \gitignore files), at the commit level, and overall.} \end{diffversion}

+\begin{diffversion}{\paragraph{Basic project metrics (RQ2, RQ3)} From our initial dataset, we extract the following metrics for each project: age in years; number of commits; number of pull requests; number of issues; number of contributors (used in RQ2).
+We also extract the list of GitHub topics that were assigned to the repository, and to whom it belongs (user or organization); we use these metrics in RQ3 and RQ4. } \end{diffversion}

+\begin{diffversion}{\paragraph{File adoption statistics (RQ2)} We aggregate the file-level adoption data into three metrics: the total number of agent configuration files we detected, the cumulative size (in lines of code) of all such files, and the total number of commits that touched any such files. } \end{diffversion}

-\paragraph{Commit‑level statistics} For every commit that has been labeled as AI‑assisted, or human-authored, we extract the following raw numbers from ``git log'': the count of lines added and deleted, and the number of files that were added, modified, or removed.
+\paragraph{Commit‑level statistics {(RQ5)}} For every commit that has been labeled as AI‑assisted, or human-authored, we extract the following raw numbers from ``git log'': the count of lines added and deleted, and the number of files that were added, modified, or removed.
 These figures provide a granular view of how much work is performed in each commit.

-\paragraph{Unified adoption date} We refine the \emph{adoption} date as the earliest commit that either adds an agent configuration file (the tool adoption date) or that is identified as AI-assisted by our heuristics.
-We refine the per-tool adoption date in the same manner.
+\paragraph{Unified adoption{Adoption} date {(RQ4)}} We refine{define} the \emph{adoption} date as the earliest commit that either adds an agent configuration file (the tool adoption date){to the repository} or that is identified as AI-assisted by our heuristics.
+We refine the per-tool adoption date in the same manner.{We define an adoption date for each agent the project uses, and an overall adoption date as the earliest such date.}

-\paragraph{File‑type and language classification} Using GitHub Linguist’s file‑extension database, we classify each file in a commit as either \emph{source code}, \emph{documentation}, \emph{configuration}, or \emph{other} (data, images, etc).
+\paragraph{File‑type and language classification {(RQ3)}} Using GitHub Linguist’s file‑extension database, we classify each file in a commit as either \emph{source code}, \emph{documentation}, \emph{configuration}, or \emph{other} (data, images, etc).
 The same lookup is then used to assign a programming language.
 Because we only rely on the extension, we avoid the prohibitive cost of parsing every file’s contents at scale.

 Sometimes an extension maps to multiple languages (e.g., ``.rs'' could be the Rust programming language, or the deprecated RenderScript language).
 In important cases, we resolve the ambiguity by choosing the most popular language for that extension in our dataset.
 The resulting per‑commit tables contain, for each file type and programming language, the same line‑add/delete statistics as above, enabling downstream analyses such as agent activity by language.